skorokithakis/catt/README.rst

 Please note that the Chromecast has a slow CPU but a reasonably recent version of Google Chrome.
 The display resolution is 1280x720.

+If you want to pass youtube-dl options to catt through the `-y` command-line flag, you need to use youtube-dl's `internal option name <https://github.com/ytdl-org/youtube-dl/blob/master/youtube_dl/__init__.py#L317>`, rather than its command-line name.

 Configuration file
 """"""""""""""""""